guyleaf/NYCU-ML-2023-Spring/hw7/Report.md

   >
   >
   >
-  > Before classify the test data, we have to calculate kernel matrix.
+  > Before classifying the test data, we have to calculate kernel matrix.

   ![image-20230615224658184](assets/test_evaluate_kernel.png)